Isolated points on modular curves: Isolated points on the modular curves X 0(n)

 Since the point $y \in X_{\mathcal{G}}$ is isolated, by Theorem \ref{thm:isolated_divisors:riemann_roch_criterion}, the geometrically connected modular curve $X_{\mathcal{G}}$ cannot have genus 0.
 Moreover, if the modular curve $X_{\mathcal{G}}$ has genus 1, the image $\W_{X_{\mathcal{G}}/k}^{y}$ is a translate of $\PPic_{X_{\mathcal{G}}/k}^{0}$, itself isomorphic to $X_{\mathcal{G}}$.
 Since $y$ is isolated, it follows that $X_{\mathcal{G}}$ must have rank 0.
 Therefore, by Conjecture \ref{thm:isolated_points_x0:exceptional_j_invariants}, the $j$-invariant of $E$ is given in Table \ref{tbl:isolated_points_x0:exceptional_j_invariants}. \end{proof}

 We have now shown that the $j$-invariant of every non-cuspidal, non-CM isolated closed point with rational $j$-invariant on a modular curve $X_{0}(n)$ must lie in the explicit finite set given in Table \ref{tbl:isolated_points_x0:exceptional_j_invariants}.
-Following the method outlined at the start of this section, we now show that most of the $j$-invariants given in the aforementioned table do not give rise to such isolated points.
+Following the strategy outlined in Section \ref{sec:introduction:finding_isolated_points}, for each such $j$-invariant $j$ we now determine a finite set $S_{j}$ of modular curves $X_{0}(n)$ such that there exists an isolated point with $j$-invariant $j$ on any modular curve $X_{0}(n)$ only if there exists such a point on a modular curve in the set $S_{j}$.
+Such a finite set can be constructed directly from Theorem \ref{thm:isolated_points_x0:x0_sl_level_isolated}.
+However, we may use similar techniques to those employed in Section \ref{sec:level_7:restricting_H_and_x} to restrict this set further, and show that most $j$-invariants in Table \ref{tbl:isolated_points_x0:exceptional_j_invariants} cannot occur.

 \begin{theorem} Assume that Conjecture \ref{thm:isolated_points_x0:exceptional_j_invariants} holds.
 Let $n \geq 1$, and $x \in X_{0}(n)$ be a non-cuspidal, non-CM isolated closed point with minimal representative $(E, [\alpha]_{B_{0}(n)})$, with $j(E) \in \Q$.
 Then the $j$-invariant $j(E)$ is given in Table \ref{tbl:isolated_points_x0:isolated_points_x0}. \end{theorem}